ChelseaFlores/WordStatistics/README.md

 # WordStatistics

-# Project Topic
+## Project Topic

-This program performs word statics.
+This program performs word statisics.
 The functionality currently required is to count the frequency of each unique word, count the number of lines and count the number of chars.

-# Version History
+## Version History

 | Name          | Date           | Reason for Changes     |Version  |
 | ------------- | -------------- |------------------------|---------|
 | Version 1.0   | March 22, 2021 | Initial Program        | 1.0     |
 | Version 1.1   | March 24, 2021 | Add Count lines & chars| 1.1     |

-# GitHub Link
+## GitHub Link

 https://github.com/ChelseaFlores/WordStatistics

-# How to Run
+## How to Run

 The precondition for running this program is having java installed on the computer executing the code.